Chapter 5 Matrices and rasters

 • Homogeneous (values of the same type)

-• heterogeneous (values of different types)
+• Heterogeneous (values of different types)

 Table 5.1: Five basic data structures in R